heuvel/docker_flask_sklearn_tutorial/tutorial/README.md

 The goal of this session is to run and modify a (REST) API that is able to classify an observation from the Iris dataset.
 This means that we give the API measurements of an observation and that the API will return one of the three classes from the Iris dataset.

 This Github repo (https://github.com/heuvel/docker_flask_sklearn_tutorial) contains the following components:

 - A Jupyter Notebook with Python code that fits a model on the iris dataset and saves the model into a Python Pickle file.
 - A small API that is able to classify an observation given on the endpoint `/classify` with the four variables as GET-params: `/classify/sl/sw/pl/pw`
-  - sl, sw, pl, pw are the four measurements that make up one observation: sepal length, sepal width, pedal length and pedal width
+  - sl, sw, pl, pw are the four measurements that make up one observation: sepal length, sepal width, petal length and petal width
   - Example of a call to the API with a measurement is `localhost:5000/classify/2.3/3.3/2.0/2.5/`
 - A Dockerfile that generates a Docker Image that is able to run this API